mega232000/LITA-DOCUMENTATION/README.md

 A data source may be the initial location where data is born or where physical information is first digitized, however even the most refined data may serve as a source, as long as another process accesses and utilizes it.
 Concretely, a data source may be a database, a flat file, live measurements from physical devices, scraped web data, or any of the myriad static and streaming data services which abound across the internet.

 #### Tools Used
-- Microsft Excel for Data cleaning
+- Microsft Excel for Data cleaning [download here](https://www.mocrosoft.com)
 - Analysis and Visualization
 - SQL- Structured Query Language
+- GitHub for Portfolio Buiding